 Grants are awards that are need-based and, like scholarships, do not need to be repaid.
 There are several grant options available to Speed School students.

 Speed School students may receive work grants in exchange for 5-10 hours/week working in an office or lab.
-New and current students must submit an application prior to the start of the upcoming semester.
+New and current students must submit a work grant application prior to the start of the upcoming semester.

 Note: work grants are not associated with the Federal Work-Study Program.